mattstyles/level-promisify/README.md

 ## Events

-As the promise are resolved within the usual `levelup` callback functions all of usual events are still fired and work as normal.
+As the promises are resolved within the usual `levelup` callback functions all of the usual events are still fired and work as normal.

 ## Additional Reading